namin/lisp-variations/README.md

 - Thinking by-hand about the compilation FEXPRs.
 What should happen for `(foo (+ 1 2))`? or `(lambda (foo) (foo (+ 1 2)))`?

+- Consider a Just-in-Time model of guarded optimizations.

 - Contrast FEXPRs implemented as a user-level concept in [Black](https://github.com/namin/black/blob/fexpr/examples/fexpr.blk) /